John-Abbott-College/6P3-Notes/wk1/what-is-iot.md

 ## Why collect all this data?

-By analysing the data collected by these connected objects, users and organisations can make informed decisions in near real-time and automate tightly integrated processes.
+By analyzing the data collected by these connected objects, users and organisations can make informed decisions in near real-time and automate tightly integrated processes.

 Decision making that is based on little or out-dated data can be skewed or biased.
 The real-time information from devices that are "in the field" can address this problem.